Dark energy and matter interacting scenario to relieve $H_0$ and $S_8$ tensions

-{\it Conclusion.---}In this work, we proposed a new cosmological model in which the vacuum energy interacts with matter and radiation, which is considered to originate from the asymptotic safety and particle production of gravitational quantum field theory.
-We tested this model using the current cosmological observations and discussed its capability of relieving the $H_0$ and $S_8$ tensions.
+{\it Conclusion.---}In this study, we propose a new cosmological model, in which the vacuum energy interacts with matter and radiation, which is considered to originate from the asymptotic safety and particle production of gravitational quantum field theory.
+We test this model using the current cosmological observations and discuss its capability for relieving the $H_0$ and $S_8$ tensions.

+To elucidate the mechanisms by which the ${\tilde\Lambda}$CDM model relieves tensions, we analyze the differences $\delta\Omega_{{\rm m,r},\Lambda}(z)$ between the ${\tilde\Lambda}$CDM and ${\Lambda}$CDM models.
+The alleviation of the $H_0$ tension is attributed to the ${\tilde\Lambda}$CDM model's enhanced dark energy proportion and reduced matter fraction at low redshifts relative to the ${\Lambda}$CDM model, which stem from the conversion of matter into dark energy.
+The findings of $\delta_G^{M, R} < 0$ and $\delta_\Lambda<0$ corroborate the $\tilde\Lambda$CDM hypothesis in which in the late universe radiation and matter decay into dark energy \cite{Xue2022, Xue:2023qft}.

-We find that this cosmological model can significantly relieve the $H_0$ tension, and at the same time it can also slightly reduce the $S_8$ tension, which cannot be easily observed in other cosmological models.
-When using the CMB+BAO+SN data to constrain the model, we find that the $H_0$ tension is relieved to $1.28\sigma$, and meanwhile the $S_8$ tension is also improved to $2.67\sigma$.
-But in this case, the $S_8$ tension is only slightly reduced, and actually the model is not favored by the CBS data (since $\Delta{\rm AIC}=5.62$).
+We find that this cosmological model can significantly relieve the $H_0$ tension and simultaneously slightly reduce the $S_8$ tension, which cannot be easily observed in other cosmological models.
+When using the CBS data to constrain the model, we find that the $H_0$ tension is relieved to {$2.87\sigma$}, and meanwhile, the $S_8$ tension is also improved to {$2.77\sigma$}.
+However, in this case, the $S_8$ tension is only slightly reduced, and the model is not favored by the CBS data {(because $\Delta{\rm AIC} = 3.79$)}.